McCreath History, Family Crest & Coats of Arms

 McCreath Settlers in United States in the 20th Century

-- James McCreath, aged 31, who emigrated to America from Glasgow, Scotland, in 1908
+- James McCreath, aged 31, who immigrated to America from Glasgow, Scotland, in 1908

-- Jean McCreath, aged 23, who emigrated to the United States from Ayr, Scotland, in 1913
+- Jean McCreath, aged 23, who immigrated to the United States from Ayr, Scotland, in 1913

 - Alex McCreath, aged 23, who settled in America, in 1918